Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 of felling their foe.

 Over the millennia of human history, there have been countless styles and forms of weapons made.
-Specialities therefore are *representative* of how the weapon is used: A spear could be used as a Sword, Staff, or Spear, for example.
+Specialties therefore are *representative* of how the weapon is used: A spear could be used as a Sword, Staff, or Spear, for example.

 **Combat:** Melee attacks are Close Range.

-#### Sample Specialites
+#### Sample Specialties

 -   Swords